State Heritage Assessment of Park Lands - tainted

 - until September 2017, a chance to give your input to a State Government website, via survey and a discussion.

-- a report from the heritage consultant - originally expected in 2017 but now likely by mid-2018; and (if all goes well);
+- a report from the heritage consultant - originally expected in 2017 but delivered in mid-2018 (although it will not be publicly released until after it has been considered by the Heritage Council);

 - Then another three-month period of public consultation would follow before;

-- the listing could be "confirmed" presumably by early 2019.
+- the listing could be "confirmed" presumably by mid-019.

 The final decision will be made by the ten-member State Heritage Council.